 See http://americanlibrariesmagazine.org/judge-overrules-philadelphia-branch-closings/.
 That effort was so successful in galvanizing overwhelming public support for these critical City resources that the Mayor later restored most of the funds that had been cut from the Library’s budget, publicly describing the closure decision as the worst he had made.

 - Irv represented an elected Democratic Party committee person in Philadelphia who was not seated due to her perceived lack of loyalty to the entrenched political machine, challenging the applicability of a Party rule allowing removal of “disloyal” committee people for alleged misconduct occurring before the voters have spoken.
 Although the case was ultimately ruled moot as a result of the plaintiff’s hiring by the City’s election commissioner, Gordon v.
 Phila.
 County Democratic Exec.
 Comm., 80 A.3d 464 (Pa.
 Super.
 2013), the local Party amended its rule to clarify that pre-election conduct was not a proper basis for removal.

 In the Community

 Irv’s active engagement in his community goes beyond his legal practice.
 He is the long-time co-chair of his neighborhood association and has been an outspoken participant in neighborhood development issues.

 He was a candidate for Philadelphia City Council in 2007 for the district representing Northwest Philadelphia.
 Although he was not successful on Election Day, the “Irv ‘07” campaign he ran solidified his reputation as a dedicated and talented public servant.
-More recently, he advised the successful city-wide campaign of Helen Gym, for whom he serves as Campaign Treasurer.
+More recently, he has been involved in the successful election and re-election of Philadelphia Councilwoman Helen Gym, serving as Campaign Treasurer.